AY2526S1-CS2103T-W10-2/tp/docs/UserGuide.md

 * Substring words will be matched e.g. `Bob` will match `Bobby`.
 * Contacts matching any one of the keyword will be shown (meeting only one of the criteria is enough).
 * Filtering is cumulative.
 Once you filter by name, you can filter by address subsequently.
+* Minimum budget will filter and show contacts with minimum budget more than or equals to the amount
+* Maximum budget will filter and show contacts with maximum budget less than or equals to the amount

 Examples:
 * `filtercontact a/yishun`